Measuring the One-Way Speed of Light

 - Explain under what conditions a neutrino can go faster than the speed of light.

-This is not a peer reviewed document (yet).
-This document has not been accepted for publication (yet).
 I am currently looking for feedback from Experimental Physicists who have an interest or knowledge regarding measuring the one-way speed of light.

 Saving You Time Moving Through Space